inertia7/timeSeries_sp500_R/README.md

 We won't go into detail since there is already a plethora of online resources outlining these assumptions, but we did feel that it was important to state these assumptions.

+## ARIMA Model
+For this project we will be using the Autoregressive Integrated Moving Average model and its variations to forecast the S&P 500.
+For each component we have a corresponding variable for which we model if there is sign of these components.
+Here we roughly outline the parts that make an ARIMA model
+- Autoregressive [AR(p)] - a stochastic process where future values are dependent on past values signifying that past values have a linear effect on the future values.
+- Integration [I(d)] - when differencing is done to make a process stationary, we include the differenced value(i.e. if we took the first difference it would be I(d=1))
+- Moving Average [MA(d)] - a prcoess where the current value is linearly regressed on current and past white noise terms (residuals)

+Next we outline the steps to ensure we fit the appropriate ARIMA model!

 ### Stationary process and Seasonality
 The first step is checking to see if the time series object is stationary, this can be done in various methods which can also be explained as exploratory analysis since we are in essence "getting a feel" for our data.
 Here we include some of the processes: